 This was followed by I Need Your Love So Bad and one month later, Fleetwood Mac recorded Albatross.
 The record entered the British singles chart in mid-December 1968 and reached #1, selling over a million copies within 13 months.

 In April 1969, Man Of The World – the fourth single – hit the #2 spot, and in September that year, the band released their third album, Then Play On.

 Christine Perfect, John McVie’s wife – a former member of Chicken Shack who had also had considerable success as a singer and piano player – played keyboards on the album Coming Your Way.
 It was an omen of what was to come.

 It has been said that during 1969 Fleetwood Mac outsold The Beatles and The Rolling Stones combined.
 But all was not well within the group.
 On the verge of signing with Apple, they pulled out of the deal at the eleventh hour as two of the band’s key members were about to lose the plot.

 Peter Green, a casualty of the stress of life in a top band, left the music business, gave away all his money, and took a job as a grave digger.
 He played his last gig with Fleetwood Mac in Bristol on 23 May 1970.

-Christine then became part of the band and first appeared as a ‘proper’ member on the album Kiln House.
+Christine first appeared as a ‘proper’ member on the album Kiln House.
 This became their first hit album in the US, marking the beginning of their shift in popularity from Britain to America.

 On tour in Los Angeles in 1971, Jeremy Spencer told the rest of the band that he was “just popping out for a bit”.
 They didn’t see him again for two years – he renounced his former life and joined the religious cult, The Children of God.
-Peter Green flew out to help the band complete the tour but refused to rejoin them on a permanent basis.
+Peter Green flew out to help the band complete the tour but refused to rejoin them permanently.

 California provided a replacement for Spencer, in the shape of American composer and guitarist Bob Welch (pictured).